DendrouLab/panpipes-tutorials/docs/preprocess_spatial_data/preprocess_spatial_data_with_panpipes.md

 │   └── V1_Human_Lymph_Node_filtered_filtered_cell_metadata.tsv
 ```

-You can find the final `MuData` objects in the `spatial/preprocess/filtered.data` folder.
-Additionally, the metadata of the filtered `Mudata` objects is saved as tsv files in the `spatial/preprocess/tables` directory, together with csv-files containing the number of spots/cells after filtering.
+You can find the final `SpatialData` objects in the `spatial/preprocess/filtered.data` folder.
+Additionally, the metadata of the filtered `Spatialdata` objects is saved as tsv files in the `spatial/preprocess/tables` directory, together with csv-files containing the number of spots/cells after filtering.

 Post-filter plots are stored in `spatial/preprocess/figures/spatial`.
 The plots include visualizations of the spatial embeddings, as well as violin plots: